Advertiser Disclosure

 Location: Terminal 5A South

-Opening Hours: Daily from 5:00 a.m. to 10:30 p.m.
+Hours: Daily from 5 a.m. to 10:30 p.m.

-There are intimate seating options, ranging from sofas to luxurious armchairs and couches.
-The lounge also contains a “terrace,” which is an indoor (not outdoor) space with sweeping views of the apron and runways.
-Here, there’s natural light, day beds, as well as an open-air section with couches, armchairs, and sheers drawn for added privacy and comfort.
+The Concorde Room at LHR is in the Galleries First Class Lounge, and you’ll immediately notice that this lounge is designed to feel residential and warm.
+Intimate seating options range from sofas to luxurious armchairs and couches.
+The lounge also contains a “terrace,” an indoor space with sweeping views of the apron and runways.
+Here, there’s natural light and day beds and an open-air section with couches, armchairs, and sheer curtains drawn for added privacy and comfort.

 Qatar Airways Al Safwa First Class Lounge at DOH.
 Image Credit: Qatar Airways

-Opening Hours: 24/7
+Hours: 24/7

-14. ANA Suite Lounge at HND Terminal 2 (Tokyo-Haneda)
+ANA Suite Lounge at HND Terminal 2

 ANA Suite Lounge at HND Terminal 2.
 Image Credit: ANA

-Location: Terminal 2, near gate 110
+Location: Terminal 2, near Gate 110

 The ANA Suite Lounge at HND’s Terminal 2 has been given a massive facelift compared to ANA’s older first class lounges in Tokyo (both at HND and NRT).
 This space has a capacity for 360 guests.

-The area focuses on an elevated dining experience, especially considering the new live kitchen with an à la carte menu and a new cocktail bar crafting cocktails and serving a variety of other libations.
+The area focuses on an elevated dining experience, especially considering the new live kitchen with an à la carte menu and a new cocktail bar.
+Note that the new bar has a bartender and a barista.

-15. Oman Air First Class Lounge at MCT (Muscat International)
+Oman Air First Class Lounge at MCT

 Oman Air First Class Lounge at MCT.
 Image Credit: Oman Air

-Location: Terminal 1, level 5
+Location: Terminal 1, fifth level

-Opening Hours: 24/7
+Hours: 24/7

 Final Thoughts